Cuomo: Rebuilding of church lost in 9/11 attacks to resume

 Archbishop Elpidophoros, the head of the Greek Orthodox Archdiocese of America, pledged that the rebuilt church will be “open to all women and men of goodwill who wish to honor the memory of all who perished on Sept.
 11.”

-The cost estimate of the church just south of the rebuilt trade center’s memorial pools has ballooned from $20 million when the design was announced in 2013 to $80 million, of which $40 million remains to be raised, said the Rev. Alex Kariotsos, vicar general of the archdiocese.
+The cost estimate of the church just south of the rebuilt trade center’s memorial pools has ballooned from $20 million when the design was announced in 2013 to $80 million, of which $40 million remains to be raised, said the Rev. Alex Karloutsos, vicar general of the archdiocese.

 Construction company Skanska U.S.A. halted work on the church in December 2017 when the archdiocese ran out of money to complete the project.
 The half-finished church has been covered in white tarp since then.

-Kariotsos said archdiocesan officials expect construction to resume by early March.
+Karloutsos said archdiocesan officials expect construction to resume by early March.

 “We have a full understanding of the cost and we have a construction manager named,” he said.
 “We‘re going to be very transparent and accountable.”